breathe/NotebookScripter/README.md

 })
 ```

-Unlike `run_notebook`, `run_notebook_in_process` cannot return the module as this object is not transferrable across process boundaries.
-Its still possible to retrieve serializable state from the notebook though.
+Unlike `run_notebook`, `run_notebook_in_process` cannot return the module as Python modules are not transferrable across process boundaries.
+It's still possible to retrieve serializable state from the notebook though.
 Return values can be retrieved by passing the 'marshal_values' parameter.
 After executing the notebook, any variables on the module scope with these names will be serialized, transferred from the subprocess back to the calling process, deserialized and then returned as a python dictionary.
 All requested values must be pickle serializable (otherwise, their repr() will be returned).

 ```python
 serialized_module_namespace = run_notebook_in_process("./example.ipynb",